K1DBO/slice-master-6000/README.md

 #### Configures and launches GRITTY per slice automatically depending on mode
 #### Aggregates CW Skimmer and GRITTY spots into a single telnet connection
 #### Configures and launches DM780 per slice automatically depending on mode
+#### Configures and launches WSJT-X per slice automatically depending on mode
 #### Supports per slice and TX following HRD TCP client connections
 #### Synchronizes slice and panadapter attributes between slices
 #### Provides audio mixer panel with solo, mute, and presets

 Slice Master 6000's primary focus is on dynamically configuring and launching other third party programs to work with the slice receivers